 In the follow up email, you can choose to give event attendees a discount if they register for the next event within the week.

 Update all social media channels with pictures from the event immediately after the event and periodically throughout the following few weeks.
 Include an article on the website or in the newsletter about the event's activities and if it was a success.

-VIEW THE TRY SAILING TOOL KIT FOR INFO ON DEVELOPING A CLUB STRATEGY, SUSTAINABILITY, AND MORE EVENT TIPS!
+VIEW THE CLUB DEVELOPMENT PAGE FOR INFO ON DEVELOPING A CLUB STRATEGY, SUSTAINABILITY, AND MORE EVENT TIPS!